Sign In / Sign Out

 If you need support or assistance while completing this program, please use the resources available to you on sexualviolenceprevention.asu.edu.
 Crisis support is available 24 hours a day, 7 days a week by contacting EMPACT's Hotline: 480-921-1006.

-If you have already taken the Everfi program, you do not need to take it again.
+If you have already taken the Violence Prevention program, you do not need to take it again.
 Let your instructor know you have completed the program and follow the instructions listed in the question above to view and download or print your certificate.
 If you are an instructor or supervisor and would like to verify completion, you should first ask the student to download their certificate to provide proof of completion.
-If the student is having trouble accessing their certificate but still believes they have previously completed the program, you can verify enrollment by contacting consent@asu.edu.
+If the student is having trouble accessing their certificate but still believes they have previously completed the program, you can verify enrollment by contacting srvp@asu.edu.

 ASU is committed to continuing to address this complex issue so while you will not be required to take this particular module again, you can anticipate that there will be other educational offerings in the future.